 - Have him pull something apart and put it back together again.
 It could be an old radio, a toaster or an old computer.
 Watch out for kerbside clean ups as all sorts of gadgets are likely to be on offer.

 - Give (or let him choose) a regular task and have him stick to it.
 Mowing the lawn, watering the garden or washing the car are all good options.
 Use a reward chart if necessary.

 - Read a book for half an hour each day.
 This is an easy one if your son is a natural reader.
 If not, try and make the time to sit with him and read a book yourself.
 Slowly, slowly will win this race.

-- After Christmas, suggest he make something out of the wood of the Christmas tree (if you have a real one).
-Rather than tossing it onto the nature strip awaiting council collection, your son could strip the leaves from the branches and set up a wood-working area in the back garden.
-Needing nothing other than sturdy gloves, secateurs, a saw, a hammer, some nails and a dose of common sense, he is likely to create the most unique piece of craft from the wood.
+- Suggest he make something from wood planks or large branches.
+Your son could strip the leaves from the branches and set up a wood-working area in the back garden.
+Needing nothing other than sturdy gloves, safety glasses, secateurs, a saw, a hammer, some nails and a dose of common sense, he is likely to create the most unique piece of craft from the wood.
 Safety rules are required here.
-This doesn’t have to be restricted to a Christmas tree; any pieces of old wood can be used.

 - Ask him to cook something from scratch.
 He could try making some bread, a simple chocolate cake or even a whole meal for the family.